corygrewohl/corygrewohl/README.md

 - ⚡ Fun fact: ...
 -->

-I'm reformed from my college days: instead of loving React, JS, and front end development, I love .NET, SQL, Golang, and starting to learn Rust.
-HTML is the best programming language but I can tolerate Angular.
+I'm reformed from my college days: instead of loving React, JS, and front end development, I love .NET, SQL, Golang, and I'm a poser Rust developer.
+HTML is the best programming language, but I can tolerate Angular.
 I'll tell you what I can't tolerate: Python.
 Also, Visual Studio